Do You Have to Cover a Salt Water Pool? Requirements Guide

 Winter/Safety Covers

 Solid safety covers work best for salt water pools because they completely block sunlight (preventing algae growth) and provide maximum protection for expensive equipment.
-Loop-loc and other mesh covers allow some debris penetration but offer excellent safety features.
+Mesh safety covers allow some debris penetration but offer excellent safety features.

 Solar Covers